Social Icons

 Directed by Heitor Dhalia

 The movie was fun to watch, as the protagonist told various series of lies towards finding her sister.
-I guess it is not all the time the cops are your friend and you may have to take matters into your own hands if you want to get something done.
+I guess it’s not all the time the cops are your friend, and you may have to take matters into your own hands if you want to get something done.

-Gone may not be a masterpiece, but it will capture your attention, one thing a lot of movies seem to lack.
-The main act that does catch your attention is Amanda Seyfried, who plays Jill Conway.
+Gone may not be a masterpiece, but it will capture your attention.
+One thing a lot of movies seem to lack is a main character whose acting performance grabs you from the start.
+That actor is Amanda Seyfried, who plays Jill Conway.

-The script can’t be faulted but the story maybe.
-As I said before, the movie kept me inching to see what will happen next, I kept thinking will she find Molly or is she crazy.
+The script and story can be faulted for being a bit too easy, making things fall in place for Jill, and the pacing was off.
+There were times I felt the movie had nothing to say and just dragged a bit too long.
+As I said before, the movie kept me inching to see what would happen next.
+I kept thinking, will she find Molly or is she crazy?

-The plot of the movie is easy to follow, Jill believed that she was onetime kidnapped and thrown into a hole and she managed to get herself free.
-After that she became paranoid and took all defensive measures not to have that incident happen again.
-The problem with her choice was, the measures led to her being committed in a psych ward.
-After leaving the hospital she starts a new life leaving with her sister.
+The plot of the movie is easy to follow.
+Jill believed that she was once kidnapped and thrown into a hole, and she managed to get herself free.
+After that, she became paranoid and took all defensive measures to make sure that incident wouldn’t happen again.
+The problem with her choices was, the measures led to her being committed to a psych ward.
+After leaving the hospital, she starts a new life, living with her sister.

-One day after work Jill comes home to find her sister Molly missing.
-She calls the cops but they don’t believe her, now she starts to hunt everywhere to find her sister Molly.
+One day after work, Jill comes home to find her sister Molly missing.
+She calls the cops, but they don’t believe her.
+Now she starts to hunt everywhere to find her sister.

-Amanda Seyfried acting again was above everyone else.
-This happened in the movie Red Riding Hood (2011), where every other cast just show cased mediocrity in their acting compared to hers.
-In this movie flick I witnessed the same thing, it was like everyone was not interested in what was going on but she.
-I have to give it to Amanda she is good at what she does and deserves better roles.
+Amanda Seyfried’s acting again was above everyone else.
+This was also similar to her performance in the movie Red Riding Hood (2011), where every other cast member just showcased mediocrity in their acting compared to hers.
+In this movie flick, I witnessed the same thing.
+It was like everyone was not interested in what was going on but her.
+I have to give it to Amanda, she is good at what she does and deserves better roles.

-The cinematography could have been better, many lapses in shots, but not that bad that you will notice anything if you weren’t looking for it.
+The cinematography could have been better.
+Many lapses in shots, but not that bad that you’d notice anything if you weren’t looking for it.

-All in all, Gone is a good movie and I don’t mind saying if you are free nothing else great to see try this for size.
+In the end, Gone is a good movie, and I don’t mind saying, if you are free and there’s nothing else great to see, try this for size.

 0 comments: